Beginner's Guide to RTI (Right To Information Act)

 - If you are hesitant about sending your RTI application by post and can't take a day off work to catch hold of the PIO concerned, you can go to your post office and submit your application to the assistant PIO.
 The postal department has appointed many APIOs across its many offices.
 Their job is to receive RTI applications and forward them to the PIO or appellate authority concerned.

 file RTIs anywhere in India.
 Filing RTI through us is an easy 5 minute process.
+Our experts have information about RTI filing for thousands of government offices across the country

 All government agencies, whether they are under a state government or the Centre, come under the purview of the Act.
 For example, Municipal Corporations, PSUs (Public Sector Units), Government departments, Ministries at the State as well as Central level, Judiciary, Government owned Companies, Government Universities, Government Schools, Works Departments, Road Authorities, Provident Fund department etc. The list is quite an exhaustive one.